terrellt/ndlib.github.io/_posts/2013-05-30-one-commit-per-pull-request.md

 Then I push the `development-service-object` branch to my remote repository, and issue a pull request to the "canonical" remote repository.

+_Note: If you've already pushed up to your remote repository and submitted a pull request, you can make local changes to the commit and use `git push -f` switch to replace your remote branch's commit with the new commit.
+And Github will seemlessly negotiate this change in the pull request._

 ## git squash
 <span id="git-squash"></span>